sunyi000/tim-workshop2025/docker-installation-mac.md

 Step 2: Configure Podman Desktop for X11 Forwarding

 Open Podman Desktop.
-Go to Settings > Machine and make sure your Podman virtual machine is running.
+Go to Settings and make sure your Podman virtual machine is running.
 Open a terminal and check if Podman is working
 `podman info`